canonical/opensearch-operator/docs/how-to/monitoring-cos/perform-load-testing.md

 #### Deploy COS

-The remainder of this section will consider that you have successfully deployed a K8s cluster and your local `kubectl` is configured to connect with that cluster.
+The remainder of this section assumes that you have successfully deployed a K8s cluster and your local `kubectl` is configured to connect with that cluster.
 The cluster must be configured with a LoadBalancer service.